chaochungkuo/GPM/docs/source/index.rst

 Welcome to GPM's documentation!
 ===================================

-**GPM (Genomic Project Manager)** is a powerful tool designed to streamline and automate bioinformatic workflows within a core facility.
+**GPM (Genomic Project Manager)** is a versatile command-line tool designed for managing and automating bioinformatic workflows.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.